rafaco/UnlimitedMultiBattles/README.md

   - Manual: enter any number of battles
   - Calculated: Use our calculator to run the exact battle to maximise your champions considering stars, level, difficulty, map, stage and xp boosts
   - Infinite: Run battles indefinitely, till you stop it or till your energy run outs
-- Configurable action on finish: show game (champions replacement), show results or nothing
+- Configurable action on finish: bring up game (champions replacement), bring up results or only load results on background.
 - Auto-detect game closed and allow opening it
 - Auto-detect admin rights required and allow relaunching as admin
-- Remember all settings
+- Remember all settings between usages
-- Include usage help and link to this repo
+- Include help screen and link to this repo

 # Set up